 - “Lord John and the Haunted Soldier,” a novella.
 Published only in LORD JOHN AND THE HAND OF DEVILS.

 - LORD JOHN AND THE HAND OF DEVILS, a book-length collection of three novellas: “Hell-Fire Club,” “Succubus,” and “Haunted Soldier.”

 - “Lord John and the Custom of the Army,” a novella, originally published in WARRIORS (volume 1), edited by George R.R.
 Martin and Gardner Dozois.

 - THE SCOTTISH PRISONER, a novel.
 Released on November 29, 2011.

-- “Lord John and the Plague of Zombies,” a novella.
+- “Lord John and the Plague of Zombies,” which is also titled, “A Plague of Zombies,” a novella.
 Appeared in DOWN THESE STRANGE STREETS, edited by George R.R.
 Martin and Gardner Dozois, released in October, 2011.

 Below are excerpts from web pages for each of the Lord John novels and stories: